 Through Porosity

 These pores stretch from one side of the casting to the other side, i.e., a leak path.
-This creates a failure point that affects the part’s structural integrity and prevents them from being pressure tight.
+This creates a failure point that affects the part’s structural integrity and prevents it from being pressure tight.
 Such parts are not suitable for holding gases or fluids.
 However, you can seal them from both sides.

 Fully Enclosed Porosity